Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 - VIP Pool Range: `192.168.15.10 - 192.168.15.99`

 ### 2.3.
 Separate Management network, VIP network and TKG network
 This is the recommended approach for Production, with full separation.
+This setup is similar to the previous one with the exception that the TKG Nodes are in a separate (third) network from Management and VIP, with DHCP enabled.

 <img src="net-3.png" width="800"><br>